Over the past decade, you have probably been around someone in the SEO world who has regurgitated the phrase, "content is king."

 Pillar 1: Create A Great Content Strategy

-With any website you run you need to know exactly what the purpose of the content you are writing is.
-You also need to decide exactly who your audience is that you are writing for.
+With any website you run you need to know exactly how to write SEO rich content that fits the purpose of the audience you're writing for.

 The next step is to put yourself in their shoes.
 What do they want?
 What are their points of pain in business and in life.
 How can you help solve those problems for them?

 For example, when I create content for Guest Post Tracker I am writing to SEO companies and consultants who struggle finding authority blogs where they can guest post.